xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------

-4.0.14  Apr 4, 2015
+   -- enh (dkulp) Add support for different icon sizes -- enh (dkulp) Add ability to reset the toolbar locations back to default 4.0.14  Apr 4, 2015
     -- enh (dkulp) New keys bound as short-cuts for dropping effects.
 Do this instead of dragging effects.
     -- enh (gil) Allow timings to be added while model playback is paused.
 This is like xltap.
 Press play and use the "t" key to create timing marks
     -- bug (gil) Disallow effect play while paused in model playback.
     -- enh (gil) Add an empty timing track to a new sequence by default.